AndrewAnnex/SpiceyPy/docs/binary_pck.rst

 This section provides a complete list of the functions and kernels that are suggested for usage in each of the exercises in this lesson.
-(You may wish to not look at this list unless/until you \``get stuck’’ while working on your own.)
+(You may wish to not look at this list unless/until you "get stuck" while working on your own.)

 ::